Gema1407/Gema1407/README.md

-below average IT student (im dumb asf😭), just trying to be a game dev but needed money so learning fullstack rn
+below average IT student (im dumb asf😭), just trying to be a game dev but needed money so learning fullstack rn (hope it works tho)